IsmProScripter/pkginfo/README.md

 # pkginfo

-This is the PKG Info Repository
+This is the PKG Info Repository.<br>
+It is a set of tools for retrieving basic package information from CRAN and GitHub.